kmalillos/crystal-collector/README.md

 ### CSS:

 * CSS Reset from Meyer Web ([Link](http://meyerweb.com/eric/tools/css/reset/)) is used to reset the default styling of all HTML elements to a consistent baseline in order to better customize CSS
-* Background Image from PixaVay ([Link](https://pixabay.com/))
+* Background Image from PixaBay ([Link](https://pixabay.com/))

 ### JavaScript / jQuery:

 * Created *global variables* to store values
-* 'crystalArray' stores the images used to visually represent crystals
+* 'crystalArray' stores the image sources used to visually represent crystals on the page

 ![Image](https://github.com/kmalillos/unit-4-game/blob/master/assets/images/read-me/readme-1.JPG)

-* *function* 'createCrystals' uses a *for loop* that iterates through the *array* 'crystalArray' to dynamically create image elements in HTML
+* *Function* 'createCrystals' uses a *for loop* that iterates through the *array* 'crystalArray' to dynamically create image elements in HTML
 * *Local variable* 'randomVal' is assigned to a random number between 1 and 12 (this will later represent the crystal value) using an equation that includes build-in JavaScript functions
     - Math.random() is a function that returns a random, floating-point number between 0 and 1
     - Multiplying Math.random() by 12, then adding 1, gets a random, floating-point value from 1 to 13